LME launches bid for slice of $5 trillion London gold market

 The LME launched its contracts at 0000 GMT on Monday, though volumes did not pick up until the start of the European trading day at 0700 GMT.

-By 1609 GMT, 66,200 ounces (2.06 tonnes) of gold had traded on the LMEprecious spot contract <0#LAUF:=LX>, exchange data showed.
-That would be worth more than $80 million at current spot prices.
+By close of business on Monday, 75,500 ounces (2.3 tonnes) of gold had traded on the LMEprecious spot contract, exchange data showed.
+That is worth some $91.3 million at current spot prices.

 "Typical interbank trade between one party and another would be 5,000-10,000 ounces in a single trade," said Ross Norman, chief executive of bullion trader Sharps Pixley.
 "It will be nice to see what the trend is -- if (it picks up), you'd begin to think, here we go."

-Market makers were quoting prices on monthly spreads out to June next year.
+Market makers were quoting prices on spreads between contracts out to June 2022.

 A source at one of the EOS partners said: "At this early stage players are finding their feet.
 It may be a while until people start trading in size."